What Is a Birth Injury Lawsuit?

 Birth Injury Lawsuit Process

-Your lawyer will need to show how your child’s injuries or death stemmed from malpractice for the lawsuit to be successful.
-To do this, they will gather information and evidence from you to build a strong case.
+Your lawyer will need to prove that your child’s injuries or death were caused by medical negligence.
+They will gather information and evidence related to your case to build a strong and successful claim.

 This information may include:

 - A detailed series of events before, during, and after the delivery process